 We generate recurring account fees, paid by health plans, employers or individuals, based on the number of our HSA Members.
-We estimate that we have penetrated less than 5% of our existing Health Plan Partners and 12% of our existing Employer Partners with HSAs.
-28 of our 57 Health Plan Partners were added in the past two fiscal years.
+We estimate that we have penetrated less than 5% of our

 The transition of HSAs from banks and other legacy firms whom many of our partners worked with prior to choosing HealthEquity help us accelerate penetration of our existing network.